What Are Rice Rolling Papers Made Of and Other Rolling Paper Myths

 Posted by Custom Cones USA on Mar 24th 2023

-The truth about what rolling papers is wrapped in misleading marketing language.
+The truth about rolling papers is often wrapped in misleading marketing language.
 Why are some labeled “rice papers” when rice is not used in their production, and why is “unbleached” a selling point when bleach isn’t used to make rolling papers?
 This generous use of adjectives has recently led to some interesting legal battles, which is why you are now finding rolling paper manufacturers offering tiny asterisk explanations for what their rolling papers are really made from.

 What Are Rice Rolling Papers?

 When people argue which rolling paper is the best, you will often hear “rice” paper touted as the best tasting or maybe organic hemp papers.
 The truth is “rice” paper is a made-up marketing term for rolling papers.
-There are rice papers you can eat, like at a Vietnamese restaurant, but rolling papers are not made from rice or even rice fibers.
-If you don’t believe us, check out Element’s website (one of the first companies to use the term rice paper), where you’ll see an asterisk disclaimer stating the papers are not made from rice.

-Rice papers sound cool, but the boring reality is most white and brown rolling papers are made from wood pulp.
+“Rice paper” may sound cool, but the boring reality is most white and brown rolling papers or pre rolled cones are made from wood pulp.
 Rolling papers originated out of the tobacco industry, where paper scientists have spent decades researching and creating the cleanest burning rolling papers.
 It’s easy to understand why someone would want to rebrand these papers as “rice papers” when “wood pulp” is the alternative.
 It’s not a beautiful sounding term, but that’s what it is.

 Wood pulp is an ideal material because it offers enough thickness to hold its shape and is thin enough to limit the impact on flavor.
 In fact, wood fibers are the thinnest natural fibers used in rolling papers and can even be stretched during production to make ultra-thin papers.
-It’s these ultra-thin, wood pulp papers that often get labeled “rice papers,” but, as you can see, no rice went into their production.
+It’s these ultra-thin, highly refined wood pulp papers that often get labeled “rice papers,” but, as you can see, no rice went into their production.
 The only thing relating to rice is the color of the paper.
-So now you might be wondering what is the difference between white rolling papers and brown rolling papers?

 What are Natural Brown Rolling Papers Made From?

-There is nothing unnatural about refined white rolling papers, they are just refined longer, removing all the plant components except the plant cellulose.
 The real benefits of “natural” brown or hemp papers is that they are slightly thicker and stronger than highly refined white rolling papers.
 So, if you are looking for a stronger rolling paper, natural brown and hemp papers are your starting point.

 What are Hemp Blunt Wraps?

 Compared to rolling papers, hemp wraps are much thicker and flavorful.
 Hemp wraps are typically a solid brown or green color and create a heavier smoke.
 Rolling papers are mostly all plant cellulose, whereas hemp wraps are made with mostly ground up hemp bits from the entire plant + hemp cellulose fibers to hold it together.
-Some hemp wraps are artificially flavored and colored, so it’s important to make sure your hemp wrap blunts are compliant and will pass the strictest regulations and testing.
+We also offer hybrid hemp wraps and pre-rolled blunt tubes, made with hemp fibers, additional plant material and natural additives designed to help the hemp retain moisture better, so they are more pliable and stay fresher longer.

 What are Clear Rolling Papers made from?

 Cellulose is one of the main building blocks of a plant’s cell wall, which helps give it the strength to grow upwards.
 Normal rolling papers are made from natural plant fibers, whereas clear rolling papers are made with fibers that undergo extreme processing and chemical modification.
-The vegetable glycerin ingredient is used to help keep strength by holding onto moisture, which decreases the rate at which these clear rolling papers burn.
-Glycerin is an organic compound that gives no odor, is slightly sweet tasting, and is the base for many vape juice products.
+The vegetable glycerin is used to help keep strength by holding onto moisture, which decreases the rate at which these clear rolling papers burn.
+Glycerin is an organic compound that has no odor, is slightly sweet tasting, and is the base for many vape juice products

 While these are fun to look at, they can be difficult to use, and there is very little data out there that can speak to their experience and safety.
 With so many issues and question marks, we have chosen not to include them in our store.
 If they ever do become a certified safe and reliable option, you can rest assured we’ll get them for you!